ethansled/Sudoku-Puzzle-3680/readme.md

 # Sudoku Game

-A simple Sudoku game implemented in Python using the Tkinter library.
+A Sudoku puzzle game written in Python using the Tkinter library

 ## Table of Contents